paritytrading/parity/applications/system/README.md

 The command line arguments are as follows:

 - `<configuration-file>`.
 The configuration file.
-The configuration file specifies the services that are made available to market particpants.
+The configuration file specifies the services that are made available to market participants.

 Once started, the application starts listening for order entry sessions initiated by market participants and publishing market data and market